mrarejimmyz/Chronos-Vanguard/docs/README.md

-# 📚 Chronos Vanguard Documentation
+# 📚 ZkVanguard Documentation

-Complete technical and operational documentation for the Chronos Vanguard platform.
+Complete technical and operational documentation for the ZkVanguard platform.

 ---